GeekTrainer/help-desk-bot-lab/CSharp/exercise4-KnowledgeBase.md

     }
     ```

-1. Now, in `RootDialog` class add an `ExploreCategory` method to handle the **ExploreKnowledgeBase** intent with the `CategoryExplorerDialog` class previously created and `ResumeAfterCategoryAsync` method to resume the communication.
+1. Now, in the `RootDialog` class add an `ExploreCategory` method to handle the **ExploreKnowledgeBase** intent.
+Call the `CategoryExplorerDialog` class and the `ResumeAfterCategoryAsync` method to resume the communication.

     ``` csharp
     [LuisIntent("ExploreKnowledgeBase")]